jskulski/keshire_chat/README.md

 ## Principles

-- Use the right tool.
+- Define the problem, then find a tool that fits it.
 If it doesn't exist, build it.
-- Keep development painless, remove hurdles, tighten feedback loop
+- Keep development painless, remove hurdles, tighten feedback loops
 - Communicate early, release often, integrate frequently
 - Solve for the general case after you solve the specific case
 - 99% Work, 1% Metawork.
-Stay focused but improve every. single. day.
+Stay focused and improve every. single. day.